 - Gentlemen’s tea – Consists of items a little heartier such as pork pies, scotch eggs, and meat filled sandwiches

 Some cities and venues have their own variations.
-In Bath for example, you are likely to receive Bath buns instead of scones.
+For example, in Bath, you are likely to receive Bath buns instead of scones.
 In Devon, Devonshire split buns are common.

 In the UK, high tea and afternoon tea are vastly different.
 Afternoon tea originated with the wealthy.
 It refers to a light meal with sweets, and tea served in a fine china cup.

-High-tea originated with the working class.
+High tea originated with the working class.
 It is a savory meal eaten in the early evening.
-To Americans, it is basically dinner with a mug of tea and served between 5 pm and 7 pm.
+To Americans, it is dinner with a mug of tea and served between 5 pm and 7 pm.
 Therefore, you may hear the English refer to dinner as “tea.”

-Outside of the UK, many countries use the term high-tea to describe the luxurious treat.
-To market to tourists, you may find advertisements promoting “high-tea in London” in which they are referring to afternoon tea.
+Outside of the UK, many countries use the term high tea to describe the luxurious treat this guide refers to.
+Marketed to tourists, you may find advertisements promoting “high-tea in London” in which they are referring to afternoon tea.

 Popular venues fill reservations quickly.
 To avoid disappointment, reserve a table in advance.

 What Types of Sandwiches are Served?

-There is generally a set menu.
+Generally, there is a set menu.
 Sandwiches are normally small, thin, and crustless.
 Though there are lots of different sandwich fillers, typical fillers on an English menu include: